ok-bkwi/ansible/README.md

     git clone https://github.com/c2platform/ansible.git
     cd ~/ansible

 Note: if you run a vagrant command for example `vagrant status` a [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) password stored in the file `~/ansible/vpass` with content `secret` in root of the repository directory.
 This is used by Ansible vault for encrypting and decrypting [secrets](SECRETS.md).

+The project uses Ansible collections.
+One collection, the ForgeRock collection, is used via a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+If you want to use that collection you should also run

+    git submodule init
+    git submodule update

 ### Provision a first service